cwilldoner/practicalwork/README.md

 # Practical Work in AI Master
 This is a repository for the practical work in AI Master in SS2023 at the JKU University for the Institute for Computational Perception.
 The code is fully based on PyTorch.
+The course is a continuation of the MALACH23 course from the Institute for Computational Perception.

 A CNN for multi-class classification is trained, first on MNIST ([1]) dataset to set up the pipeline.
 After that, the actual aim is to train the network on ASC ([2]) dataset and prune it by structured pruning technique.
 The MNIST dataset is chosen because you do not need any pre-processing steps of the input images and it has 10 classes, like the ASC dataset.